kaapana/kaapana/docs/source/development_guide/processing_dev_guide.rst

 the study id in a json file and pushes the json file to Minio.
 We introduce two different developer-workflows to realize this goal.

+The first workflow will be called the "integrated workflow" and, as the name says, integrates the development process into the environment of a running Kaapana platform, which gives us access to the resources of the instance, especially the storage--stack.
+The second workflow is called the "local workflow" and describes how one can emulate the Kaapana environment on a local machine.

 Integrated Kaapana development workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first workflow will be called the "integrated workflow" and, as the name says, integrates the development process into the environment of a running Kaapana platform, which gives us access to the resources of running Kaapana instance, especially all data.
-The second workflow is called the "local workflow" and describes how one can emulate the Kaapana environment on a local machine.
+The approach of the "Integrated development workflow" is to develop the algorithm within a running docker container on the platform.
+Therefore we load an empty base image with an Airflow-DAG and use the Kaapana code server to implement the algorithm within the container.
+Finally, we will integrate the image with the algorithm as an extension into Kaapana.

 .. _Provide an empty base image:

 Step 1: Provide an empty base image
 ***********************************

 To develop an algorithm within the Kaapana instance we have to provide a container, to start with.
-Since we provide our algorithm as a python implementation of a DAG (see: :ref:`Write your first own DAG`), we start with a minimal python image:
+In this example we provide the algorithm as a python implementation of a DAG (see: :ref:`Write your first own DAG`).
+Therefore, we start with a minimal python image:

 .. code-block:: docker